-We placed several cat beds throughout the RV so they knew they belonged.
+We placed several cat beds throughout the RV so they knew they belonged amd that the RV was home.
 This is a great one if you have two cats and not a lot of space.
-We also recommend a place for kitty to go hide should they become scared.
+We also recommend a place for your cat to go hide should they become scared in the RV.

 The dreaded litter...One of the biggest challenges to RVing with a cat is where to put the litter box!
 Some RVers put it in the shower; some designate a cabinet for the box and add a kitty door.
 Some cut a hole in the floor to a storage compartment.
 It could go in a corner of the bedroom or in the closet.
 We keep ours in the shower while using a high sided box like this.
 Many people I spoke with who travel with cats recommend a top entry box like this to reduce litter tracking but both of our cats are old and have issues with their back legs so this one wouldn't work for us.